|

 Campaign 4 - Mission:

-in the Western Hemisphere; and
+the Western Hemisphere; and

 2. To counter the moral poverty of the greater part of the International

-Community intent on hurting and maligning Haiti, its peoples, spirituality/Vodun
+Community intent on hurting and maligning Haiti, its peoples, Spirituality/Vodun

-Teach-Ins, Cultural Forums, and forums entitled "Art with the Ancestors."
+Cultural Forums, and forums entitled "Art with the Ancestors."

-HLLN shall run letter writing campaigns and, through its Ezili Danto
+HLLN shall run letter writing campaigns and, through its Ezili Dantò

 mailing list, provide reliable and up-to-date analysis of the Haitian

-situation not found anywhere else to counter the mainstream press and
+situation not found anywhere else to counter

-Western coup d'etat governments' (US, Canada, France) and International
+the mainstream press and Western coup d'etat governments' (US, Canada,

-and discourse on Haiti internationally.
+the public understanding and discourse on Haiti internationally.

 BACKGROUND: Haiti's Revolutionary Legacy- Over 200

-years ago, a group of Africans considered subhuman, beat, in combat,
+years ago, a group of Africans considered subhuman, beat,

 achievement cannot be altered.
-At that time, in 1804, when Haiti declared
+At that

-European allies, "let's confine this disease to its island."
+Thomas Jefferson, said to his European allies, "let's confine this

-justice for all."
-Haiti has been battered and battered ever since
+US father of "Liberty and justice for all."
+Haiti has been

-by the most powerful countries and armies on earth and still is being
+battered and battered ever since by the most powerful countries and

-hurt and maligned by the utterances, negative media mantras and Hollywood
+armies on earth and still is being hurt and maligned by the utterances,

-pop culture distortions of these same former slave-owning countries
+negative media mantras and Hollywood pop culture distortions of these

-and their blan-peyi, Restavek Haitians.
-But, it was Haitians who first
+Haitians.
+But, it was Haitians who first put Liberty into

-remains and must be celebrated and built upon.
+and built upon.

 The bi-centennial coup d'etat begun with a festival of annihilation